EbruBaglan/raspberrypireading/README.md

 To get the IP of the Raspberry Pi:
 Method1: V2 logo on the upper right corner should be clicked, and “Other ways to connect” should be chosen.
-Method2: Enter 'ifconfig' on the terminal. yazmak.

-A seperate code should be opened once in the Terminal of Rasppi, just for the sensor to start sending a reading.
+Method2: Enter 'ifconfig' on the terminal. yazmak. hello_world.py should be opened once in the Terminal of Rpi, just for the sensor to start sending a reading.

 Enter sdt on terminal of Rasppi, then hit 'python hello_world.py'.
 After several readings, the code may be stopped.